Freelancing is often considered to be “too hard” or “not for everyone”.

 You have to go look for clients.
 Get them interested in your services.
 Make deals.
 Plan projects.
 Process invoices.
 Handle taxes.

-These are skills that never teach you in school or at a college.
+These are skills that are never taught in schools.

 I even started my own web design agency after learning web design.
 I prepared a plan to reach hotels and businesses.
 And offered to design and manage websites for them.